If you want to find out about 'The Blood and Tears Walk' go straight HERE now. Otherwise keep reading for information about my 'Bloody London' book...

 If there is enough time between my being contacted, and the date of the actual walk, I will ask for a non-returnable deposit of half the money to be sent to me in the form of a £ sterling cheque, or by electronic transfer to my bank account.
 This deposit is non-returnable and will be kept by me as compensation if a group does not turn up at all, for any reason including tube train delays.

-I've said it already but nearly thirteen years experience means I am going to say it again.
-My responsibility is to do the walk - yours is to be at Barbican station ON TIME.
-To be CERTAIN of arriving on time, you honestly need to start off for the walk 20 minutes earlier than you think you need to.
+To be able to do this tour you do need to be at Barbican station on time because a guided walk is not like a film or concert or play where if you turn up late you can sneak in at the back; I get going with the people who turn up on time.
+To be certain of arriving on time, you honestly need to start off for the walk 20 minutes earlier than you think you need to.
 We get underground train delays every single hour in London and, trust me, it is incredibly easy to get caught up in delays which add 15-20 minutes to your travelling time.

-If you know that you are otherwise going to be late and if you really want to do this walk, I suggest it might be worth considering jumping in a taxi to try to get you to Barbican station in time.
+If you know that you are otherwise going to be late and if you really want to do this walk, I suggest it might be worth jumping in a taxi to get you to Barbican station in time.

-By the way, Barbican station is the world's most boring place to be if you miss the walk - and then there is also the problem of that vicious Barbican station serial killer they haven't caught yet - just joking :)
+By the way, Barbican station is the world's most boring place to be if you miss the walk.
+Plus there is also the problem of that vicious Barbican station serial killer they haven't caught yet - just joking :)

 OTHER MISCELLANEOUS ADVICE